jan-bogaerts/mark/src/markdownCode.md

 - The transformer-base service acts as a base class for transformers: it provides a common interface and functionality
 - constructor:
   - name: the name of the transformer
   - dependencies: a list of names of transformers.
-Replace every name in the list with the object found in the cybertron-service's list of transformers.
-If a name can not be found, raise an exception with the necessary info.
-Store the list of objects as 'dependencies'
   - isJson: when true, the result values should be treated as json structures, otherwise as regular text.
   - language: in which language the result data should be shown. if not provided, defaults to 'markdown'
   - temperature: temp to use for the llm requests. defaults to 0